 The good news is that Jesus and His amazing grace can heal these deep wounds, but sadly very few Enthusiasts actually take the time to embrace the healing and hope that can come through this amazing God-given transformation we call being Christ-actualized.

 Take a look at our overview of The Enthusiast and see if any of these qualities sound like you:

 THE ENTHUSIAST (Enneagram #7)

-The Head Triad: thinking-driven, fear-based, decisions from the head, thinking-oriented, provision-focused, moving away from others.
+The Head Triad: Thinking-oriented, thinking-driven, mentally-centered, decisions from the head, provision-focused.
 When encountering life, the first reaction is to think and plan.
-Tends to overthink things.
+Tends to overthink things before feeling or doing.
 Fear is always waiting beneath the surface.

 Adjectives that describe #7: Optimistic, upbeat, charming, caring, exuberant, spontaneous, versatile, joyful, possibility-and-pleasure-seeking, synthesizer of ideas, opportunity-oriented, quick thinker, and adventurous, but also sometimes pain-avoidant, inconsiderate, unfocused, uncommitted, impetuous, authority-rejecting, and self-serving.

 Key Motivations: Want to maintain their freedom and happiness, to avoid missing out on worthwhile experiences, to keep themselves excited and occupied, to avoid and discharge pain.

 Basic Fear: Of being trapped and in pain.

 Basic Desire: To be satisfied and content—to have their needs fulfilled.